1 The Genitive Case

 ● Parents‘ bedroom

-2. Something belongs to a thing (inanimate nouns)
+2. Something belongs to a thing (an inanimate nouns)

-On the other hand, if we want to express that something belongs to a thing (or, more precisely, to an inanimate noun), we need to use the preposition OF and we form the phrase in the following order: WHAT belongs to that thing + OF + the THING which it belongs to:
+On the other hand, if we want to say that something belongs to a thing (or more precisely to an inanimate noun), we need the preposition OF and we form the phrase in the following way:

 ● The name of the book

 Do not forget the definite article.
 If we talk about a known thing or something that has been mentioned in the past, we need to place THE in front of the noun.

 The Genitive case can be formed in several ways, depending on the type of noun.